cmannett85/arg_router/README.md

 **Note** C++17 will be supported as a first class citizen until v2.0, after that C++20 will be the minimum so I can strip out a ton of code and get better diagnostics by using concepts.

 ## Error Handling
 Currently `arg_router` only supports exceptions as error handling.
-If a parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.
+If parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.

 ## Configuration
 Low-level tweaking of the library is achieved via some defines and/or CMake variables, documented [here](https://cmannett85.github.io/arg_router/configuration.html).